 He was indeed a disciplined and true Africa leader whose focus was on Burkina Faso, his home country.
 From being appointed as Secretary of State for Information in the military government in September 1981, Thomas’ next political position was the presidency on the 4th of August, 1983, at the age of 33 years.
 He overthrew a controversial tyrant, Jean-Baptiste Ouédraogo and took over leadership which lasted for 4 years.

 His political interests were influenced by the works of Karl Marx and Engels Lenin.
 Thomas was a radical social changer.
-Over 3 decades, and Sankara remains one of Africa’s Youngest And Most Devoted presidents in history.
+Over 3 decades and Sankara remains one of Africa’s Youngest And Most Devoted presidents in history.

 The iconic African leader was born into an average Roman Catholic family of 10 children.
-Thomas was the 3rd child of Joseph, a gendarme who was of mixed Mossi–Fulani (Silmi–Moaga) heritage, and Marguerite, a direct Mossi descent.
+He was the 3rd child of Joseph, a gendarme who was of mixed Mossi–Fulani (Silmi–Moaga) heritage, and Marguerite, a direct Mossi descent.

 Thomas was not always the serious “super-hero wannabe”, he loved life too.
 He played in a band named “Tout-à-Coup Jazz”.
 He was their guitarist.
 Not even on his assumption as president of Burkina Faso, did he do away with his musical talent.
 He personally composed the nation’s national anthem.

 Sankara was perhaps the only president in African history who rode to work on 2 wheels.
 For some empathetic reason, he refused to use the air conditioner in his presidential office.
 He wanted to feel what majority of the people were feeling and not to be isolated in a luxurious lifestyle.